2.4.8. Network connections#

 Get out of there, the building's on fire!

-but less useful for having conversations.
-To really talk to another user, use the talk command, with the same arguments as write.
-The user you want to talk to will receive a message saying that there’s someone who wants to talk to him.
-He will then have to respond by running talk himself.
+To really chat with another user, you could use the talk command if it is installed, with the same arguments as write.
+The user you want to talk to will receive a message saying that there’s someone who wants to talk to them.
+They will then have to respond by running talk themselves.
 Next, you will see a split screen in which you can type in the top half, and the other user can type in the bottom half.
-As you can imagine, talk usage has somewhat declined since the advent of ICQ, MSN and other instance messenger programs.
+Unfortunately (or fortunately), talk is not installed on the student-linux.tudelft.nl server right now.